-SECTION 2.(g) Evaluation and Reporting. - Of the funds appropriated by this section, the State Board of Education may use up to three hundred thousand dollars (\$300,000)

-to contract with an independent research organization to evaluate the impact of this grant program.
-The independent research organization shall report the results of this evaluation to the Joint Legislative Education Oversight Committee, the Fiscal Research Division of the General Assembly, and the Office of State Budget and Management by September 1, 2026.
-The State Board of Education shall report annually on the implementation of this grant program beginning on January 1, 2026.
+SECTION 2.(g) Evaluation and Reporting. - Of the funds appropriated by this section, the State Board of Education may use up to three hundred thousand dollars (\$300,000) to contract with the DRIVE Network, housed at the Public School Forum of North Carolina, Inc., to evaluate the impact of this grant program.
+The DRIVE Network shall report the results of this evaluation to the Joint Legislative Education Oversight Committee, the Fiscal Research Division, and the Office of State Budget and Management by September 1, 2027.
+The State Board of Education shall report annually on the implementation of this grant program beginning January 1, 2027.

-SECTION 2.(h) Appropriation. - There is appropriated from the General Fund to the Department of Public Instruction the sum of two million dollars (\$2,000,000) in recurring funds for the 2024-2025 fiscal year to implement the grant program in accordance with this section.
+SECTION 2.(h) Appropriation. - There is appropriated from the General Fund to the Department of Public Instruction the sum of two million dollars (\$2,000,000) in recurring funds for the 2025-2026 fiscal year to implement the grant program in accordance with this section.